xinjiewang1998/Azul-game/README.md

 You will be assessed on how effectively you use Git as a development tool.

 ## Problem Description
-Your task is to implement in Java, using JavaFX, a board game called [Azul](https://planbgames.com/azul-next-move-games-michael-kiesling-strategy-abstract-board-game-winner-spiel-des-jahres-game-of-the-year-cannes-portuguese-tiles-royal-palace-of-evora-1), designed by [Michael Kiesling](https://en.wikipedia.org/wiki/Michael_Kiesling) and published by [Plan B Games](https://planbgames.com/en).
+Your task is to implement in Java, using JavaFX, a comp1110.ass2.board game called [Azul](https://planbgames.com/azul-next-move-games-michael-kiesling-strategy-abstract-board-game-winner-spiel-des-jahres-game-of-the-year-cannes-portuguese-tiles-royal-palace-of-evora-1), designed by [Michael Kiesling](https://en.wikipedia.org/wiki/Michael_Kiesling) and published by [Plan B Games](https://planbgames.com/en).
 Board Game Geek provides a [description of Azul](https://boardgamegeek.com/boardgame/230802/azul).